The Relationship Between Sex and Sleep

 Improving Sleep

-For many people, improving sleep starts by raising the issue with a doctor.
+For many people, better sleep starts by raising the issue with a doctor.
 Sleeping problems and daytime sleepiness can be caused by underlying sleep disorders, like sleep apnea, that have effective treatments.
 Diagnosing and treating those conditions can meaningfully improve sleep and may improve sex.
-For example, consistent adherence to treatment for sleep apnea has been found to reduce erectile dysfunction in men.

 Sleep hygiene is another critical aspect of quality sleep.
 It incorporates both the sleep environment and the daily habits that influence sleep.
 Specific tips that can strengthen sleep hygiene include: